microsoft/Peekaboo/README.md

 ## Quickstart :rocket:

 Follow the instructions below to download and run Peekaboo on your own prompts and bbox inputs.
 These instructions need a GPU with ~40GB VRAM for zeroscope and ~13GB VRAM for modelscope .
-If you don't have a GPU, you may need to change the default configuration from cuda to cpu or follow intstructions.
+If you don't have a GPU, you may need to change the default configuration from cuda to cpu or follow intstructions given [here](https://huggingface.co/docs/diffusers/main/en/optimization/memory).

 ### Set up a conda environment:
 ```